coinhelper/PHPCoinAddress/README.md

 License:
 ==============
-Copyright (C) 2013 CoinAddress Developers
+Copyright (C) 2013 PHPCodeAddress Developers

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),